 Where do I find this embed button?You can find the embed list tab in the header and footer of most lists.

 Some lists on Ranker will not have this button - they just aren't the kind of lists that are right for a widget.
 A blog style list, for example, will not have an embed link.

 I Can't Embed HTML5 To My Site.
 Help?If the HTML5 widget will not embed on your site, go with the basic iFrame version.
 You will have fewer customization options, but you will still be able to choose your width and height among the options available.

 What if I want to edit the list I choose to embed?So you found a list, but you would like to make changes to the order, content or votes before you publish it on your site?
 No problem!

 Under the List menu, you'll find an option to "edit this widget."
 This will allow you to make your own version of the list that you will then be able to embed.

 Note, however, that because you will be essentially creating a new version of the list you are embedding, you will need to either login or register to finish the embed process.
 (Embedding "as-is" does not require a login, since you are making no content changes).

 If this is so great, why is it free?Our main goal is to power the best rankings about all topics, based on aggregated user votes.
-We can collect a ton more voting data if the voting is also happening on other sites with passionate users.
+The more votes our polls receive, the more accurate our rankings become.
 Ranker's own Ultimate Lists combine user lists with all votes about a topic, including votes on sites like yours.
 Just imagine all that delicious data pooling into one place... it gives us goosebumps.